andrew-na-git/Score-Embedding-Fast-Diffusion/README.md

 ### Profiling MSE and SSIM Losses

 It is useful to track the SSIM and MSE values as the model trains.
-For any command described above, adding the `--profile` flag will do this.
+Adding the `--profile` flag will do this for any command described above.
 If enabled, the model will be sampled at regular intervals during training and the MSE and SSIM over time will appear in the `report.pdf` generated at the end of training.
 For example:

     python3 run.py --config cifar1.yml --profile